Moo Shu Pork (木须肉, 木樨肉, 木犀肉) is one of those traditional Chinese cuisines which has been localized after ricocheted around the world.

 If you use the restaurant method, be generous with the amount of oil as the remaining can be used to stir-fry the vegetables and making the omelet.

-Here is the steps to be taken
+Here are the steps to be taken

 - Add the oil into the wok.

-- Add the ginger slices, garlic and scallion.
+- Add the ginger slices, garlic, and scallion.
 Stir-fry briefly for about fifteen seconds and then add the pork.

 - Stir fry the pork until the color has changed Remove the pork.

 - Leave the remaining oil in the wok to fry the egg.